Geely Borui GE: Naming

+The "GE" in Borui GE possibly stands for grand evolution, genius efficient or Geely elite.

+Overview

 In late 2017 Geely unveiled a flagship hybrid fastback car 'K Model' (later renamed Geely Borui GT) based on the Geely Borui.
-It had renamed "Geely Borui GE" later.
+It was later renamed as the "Geely Borui GE".
 On 10 March 2018, the Chinese automaker Geely organized an activity of design interpretation and static shot of the new Borui GE in Suzhou, Jiangsu. it was the first shown of Geely Borui GE.
-In 2018 Beijing Auto Show, which was a month and a half after the event in Suzhou, the Borui GE was taking an important place in the booths.
+In 2018 Beijing Auto Show, a month and a half after the event in Suzhou, the Borui GE featured in the important areas of the booths.

-Technology

-The Geely Borui GE multimedia system provides touchable screen and is able to activate and control all systems in the car.
-The main screen takes some ideas from cell phone.
-In plug in models, there's also a key which infers users the electric vehicle settings.
+The Geely Borui GE multimedia system provides touchscreen and has the ability to activate and control all systems in the car.
+The main screen takes some ideas from a cellphone.
+In plug-in models, there's also a key which infers users the electric vehicle settings.

-Borui GE carries a full LED light system.

-Borui GE carries a 7-speed dual-clutch gearbox co-developed by Geely and Volvo with an electronic gearknob.
+The Borui GE featured a full LED light system and a 7-speed dual-clutch gearbox co-developed by Geely and Volvo with an electronic gearknob.
 The liquid crystal dashboard, electronic handbrake, automatic parking, ACC system, seat heating and ventilation, electric boost, knee airbag and remote start are available in most models.

 Technical specifications

 Plug-in hybrid version

-Borui GE PHEV carries an 11.5 kWh ternary lithium battery provided by Ningde Century which supports power from charging piles outputs 6.6 kW or 3.3 kW and 220V household.
-When using 6.6 kW charging piles, Borui GE needs only 1.5 hours to finish charging and would able to cruise 60 km or more without petrol.
-Battery uses "T segment" and a Geely "P2.5 system".
+The PHEV version featured an 11.5 kWh ternary lithium battery provided by Ningde Century which supports power from charging piles outputs 6.6 kW or 3.3 kW and 220V household.
+When using 6.6 kW charging piles, the model needs only 1.5 hours to finish charging and would able to cruise 60 km or more without petrol.
+The battery uses "T segment" and a Geely "P2.5 system".
 The transmission carries a 1.5TD petrol engine and a 7-speed DCT gearbox.
 The peak torque of plug in version reaches 425 Nm.